Club Growth & Recognition: Monday, March 27 at 7 p.m. ET: REGISTER

-The 2021-22 Kiwanis year is quickly approaching, and Kiwanis is ready to welcome back all the youth clubs that were unable to meet last year due to the pandemic.
-Join Kiwanis staff for a welcome back to Kiwanis ‘Homecoming’ webinar and learn strategies to re-engaging clubs lost in recent years due to Covid-19 and other reasons.
+Kiwanis continues to welcome back all the youth clubs that were unable to meet last year due to the pandemic.
+The Kiwanis “Homecoming Campaign” shares strategies to re-engage clubs lost in recent years due to Covid-19 and other reasons.

 District administrators are the “adult face” of the Builders Club program in their district.
 This means they should be advocates for the program, represent the program at district events, and generally serve as the primary “go-to” person for the program in their district.